 What Does a Cold Hardy Banana Tree Look Like?

 The cold hardy banana tree produces green leaves and small, light yellow flowers.
-Inedible bananas grow out of these flowers, starting off bright green and turning yellow when the banana ripens.
-Unfortunately, the bananas aren’t edible, as the inside is bitter and dry.
+Bananas grow out of these flowers, starting off bright green and turning yellow when the banana ripens.
+The bananas aren’t edible, as the inside is bitter and dry.

 How to Plant a Cold Hardy Banana Tree